mariacode26/mrprojectcomponent/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=d-fUTdDgHt8&t=916s) - This tutorial helped me a lot, it gave me a lot of clarity about using flexbox
+- [https://www.youtube.com/watch?v=d-fUTdDgHt8&t=916s] - This tutorial helped me a lot, it gave me a lot of clarity about using flexbox